yeguhbadha/intro-to-git-25/README.md

 ### Exercise 4: Collaboration
 1. Create a new branch called `feature/favorite-foods`
 2. Add a file `favorite-foods.txt` with your top 3 favorite foods
+3. Stage and commit your changes
-3. Push your branch to GitHub:
+4. Push your branch to GitHub:
 ```bash
 git push origin feature/favorite-foods
 ```